 6. Have Necessary Property Inspections Completed

-Depending on your town’s laws, you may have to have the unit inspected before a tenant can move into the unit.
+Depending on your town’s laws, the unit may have to be inspected before a tenant can move in.
 This inspection is done so the town can issue you a Certificate of Habitability (also known as a Certificate of Occupancy).
 Some towns only require this inspection the first time the unit is rented, some towns require it every five years and some require it every time a new tenant moves into the unit.
 Make sure you know your town’s rules.

 If you are renting to a Section 8 tenant, the apartment will have to be inspected by a Section 8 inspector to make sure it meets their health and safety standards.
 Section 8 requires the unit to be inspected every year that the Section 8 tenant lives there.